horizoncarlo/wobbly-nature/README.md

-# wobbly-nature
+# Wobbly Nature

-Game of balancing an ecosystem between animals and humanity
+Ecosystem game of placing different animals and pieces of human civilization to try to strike a balance